 Meter Base Requirements

 The Minnesota Department of Labor and Industry requires an electrical inspection.
 All wiring performed on the members' side of the meter must be filed and inspected by the Minnesota State Electrical Inspector per state law.
 Requests for inspection can be accessed online here.
+If an electrical contractor is performing the work, they will take care of the electrical inspection requirements.

 Meter Loop Ownership

 All parties making requests for electric service and all existing members requiring system improvements will be required to furnish and install their own meter loop.
 This includes the meter base, ground rod and wire, main service panel, circuit breakers, emergency disconnects, PVC or other conduits and fittings, and all wire from the meter base to the service panels.
-The member shall retain ownership of and be responsible to maintain their meter loop and meter base.
+The member will retain ownership of and be responsible to maintain their meter loop and meter base.
 Beltrami Electric recommends members use a licensed electrical contractor to install and provide this equipment for them.

 The cooperative will supply the meter and the secondary wire from the transformer to the meter loop in all cases except those requiring greater than 320-amp service.